Blog: Mystery movement 2: Kurth

 I posted a picture of my watch on the Vacheron Constantin "The Hour Lounge" forum in 2010 but no one there thought that it was a Vacheron ébauche.

-If you have any idea who the KF trademark belonged to or why the second and third movements have Vacheron on their barrel bridges, please get in touch with me via my Contact me page.
+If you know why the second and third movements have Vacheron on their barrel bridges, please get in touch with me via my Contact me page.